Reorganised Party of Labour of Albania

 The Reorganized Party of Labour of Albania (Partia e Punes e Shqiperise e Riorganizuar) is a communist party in Albania.
 It was founded on July 4, 2007.
 The First Secretary is Marko Dajti.
 The party got one local seat in the 2011 elections.
 In the parliamentary election of 2013, it had 622 votes, and integrated the Alliance for a European Albania.

+The party published a journal called Bashkimi.